Small bowel resection is surgery to remove a part of your small bowel. It is done when part of your small bowel is blocked or diseased.

 After you go home, follow instructions on how to take care of yourself as you heal.

 Most people who have a small bowel resection recover fully.
 Even with an ileostomy, most people are able to do the activities they were doing before their surgery.
-This include most sports, travel, gardening, hiking, and other outdoor activities, and most types of work.
+This includes most sports, travel, gardening, hiking, and other outdoor activities, and most types of work.

 If a large part of your small intestine was removed, you may have problems with loose stools and getting enough nutrients from the food you eat.